Read the information leaflet from inside the pack.

-- People with epilepsy must stop driving at first.
-Your doctor will advise you about when it may be possible for you to resume driving again.
+- People with epilepsy must stop driving.
+Your doctor will advise you about when it may be possible for you to start driving again.
 This will usually be after a year free of seizures.

-- If you buy any medicines, check with a pharmacist that they are safe to take with gabapentin.
+- If you buy any medicines, always check with a pharmacist that they are suitable to take with your other medicines.